layer5io/docs/content/en/cloud/security/keys.md

 #### View Keys

-Review Keys assigned to your user account by navigating to the [Keys](https://cloud.layer5.io/security/keys) page on Layer5 Cloud.
+Review Keys assigned to your user account by navigating to the [Keys](https://cloud.layer5.io/security/keys) page.

 {{< alert title="Note" >}}